-These guidelines were prepared in response to the diamondback moth (DBM) outbreaks that occurred in Arizona in 2016-17.
+These guidelines were prepared in response to the diamondback moth (DBM) outbreaks that occurred in Arizona in 2016-17 and much lighter populations that occurred in 2017-18 and 2018-19.
 The recommendations provide below are based on our field observations and results from numerous lab and field research trials.
 These guidelines are intended to serve as a reference for PCAs in preparing management programs for the upcoming fall produce season, that includes scouting for DBM and controlling the pest with insecticides.
 Listed below are recommendations for effectively managing DBM during the fall on transplanted Cole crops:

-• Communicate with nursery before transplanting
+Communicate with nursery before transplanting